Decentralized Asset Custody Scheme with Security against Rational Adversary: Model

+\begin{definition}[Custody scheme] A custody scheme \custodyscheme\ consists of the following three parts: \begin{itemize} \item $S = \{1, 2, \cdots, n\}$ denotes the set of all custodians (or simply nodes); \item $\mathcal{A}$ denotes a family of $m$ $k$-subsets of $S$, such that each element in $\mathcal{A}$ (i.e. a $k$-subset of $S$) represents a custodian group under the given custody scheme; \item $\mu \in [1/2, 1)$ denotes a universal authentication threshold for all custodian groups, i.e. the asset controlled by that group can be settled arbitrarily with approval of \emph{strictly above} $\mu k$ group members. \end{itemize} \end{definition}

-Let $S = \{1, 2, \cdots, n\}$ be the set of all nodes, and let $\mathcal{A}$ denote the custodian group assignment, which is a family of $m$ subsets of $S$.
-We emphasize that these subsets do not have to be disjoint.
+We emphasize that the elements in $\mathcal{A}$ do not have to be disjoint.
 In fact, it is imperative to use overlapping subsets in any meaningful solution.
+In certain cases, there might even exist repeated elements in $\mathcal{A}$.

-In this work we focus on the symmetric setting where every node provides the same amount of security deposit and every group in $\mathcal{A}$ is of the same size $k$.
-We let a universal parameter $\mu \in [1/2, 1)$ denote the authentication threshold for every single custodian group, i.e. with approval of \emph{strictly above} $\mu k$ group members the asset controlled by that group can be settled arbitrarily.
-In particular, our discussion mainly focuses on $\mu = 1/2$ and $\mu = 2/3$, corresponding to authentication with simple majority, and greater than $2/3$ majority respectively. \footnote{$\mu \geq 1/2$ is the necessary and sufficient condition for Byzantine agreement under synchrony, i.e. when all members are well-connected~\cite{KatzK09}. $\mu \geq 2/3$ is necessary and sufficient for Byzantine agreement under partial synchrony or asynchrony even with digital signatures~\cite{PeaseSL80}.
-We further remark that smaller $\mu$ implies less security but better liveness, e.g. when $\mu \to 1$ even a single corrupted member is able to block a custodian group.
-However, the discussion of liveness is beyond the scope of this work.} For simplicity we let $r=\lceil \mu k + \epsilon \rceil$ denote the smallest integer greater than $\mu k$, and hence the authentication of every custodian group is essentially an $r$-of-$k$ threshold signature scheme.
+In this work, we focus on the symmetric setting where every node provides the same amount of deposit and every custodian group has the same fraction of total assets in custody.
+At the same time, our discussion of the authentication threshold $\mu$ mainly focuses on $\mu = 1/2$ and $\mu = 2/3$. \footnote{In a synchronous network, $\mu \geq 1/2$ is a sufficient condition for the existence of expected-constant-round Byzantine agreement protocols in the authenticated setting (i.e., with digital signature and public-key infrastructure)~\cite{KatzK09}, whereas $\mu \geq 2/3$ is necessary and sufficient for the existence of Byzantine agreement protocols in the unauthenticated setting~\cite{PeaseSL80}.
+We further remark that smaller $\mu$ implies less security but better liveness, for example, when $\mu \to 0$, even a single corrupted member can block a custodian group.
+However, the discussion of liveness is beyond the scope of this work.} We let $r=\lceil \mu k + \epsilon \rceil$ denote the smallest integer greater than $\mu k$, and hence the authentication of every custodian group is essentially an $r$-of-$k$ threshold signature scheme.